nathanLloydw/pet-hamper/wp-content/plugins/best-woocommerce-feed/README.txt

 - Advanced Category Mapping
 - Variable Product Support
 - Accurate Structured Data Format
-- Auto-sync With Google Merchant Center Feed
+- Auto-sync With Google Merchant Center

 And many more.

-Most of the features are pre-configured so that you can generate a feed with the least effort possible, and start promoting on Google Shopping immediately.
+Most of the features are pre-configured so that you can generate a google feed with the least effort possible, and start promoting on Google Shopping immediately.

 == Why Use Product Feed Manager for WooCommerce? == With an easy user interface, you can get exclusive features:

 **Auto-sync with Google Shopping**
 You can auto-sync your store products with Google Merchant Shop (Google Shopping).
-You can set it up so that your generated product feed will automatically be updated and sent to your Google Merchant Shop as per your schedule.
+You can set it up so that your generated product feed (product data feed) will automatically be updated and sent to your Google Merchant Shop as per your schedule.
 You do not need to download and upload the feed for Google Shopping Center manually.

 **Category Mapping**
 Google requires you to set your products under their fixed Category Lists.
 But changing your own store's categories is not necessary.
 You can use the category mapping feature to map your store categories according to Google's.
 So your store's categories will still be the same while your products will be placed under the relevant Google category on the product feed.
-You can use it to map categories for other sites as well (i.e., it is not limited to Google).
+You can use it to map categories for other sites as well (i.e., it is not limited to Google Shopping).
+It used to be a required field for generating WooCommerce product feed for google merchant and Google Shopping, but now this is an optional field.

 > *Not only does it supports 1-to-1 category mapping but you can also map subsets of products on a merchant-category based on product names.*